4rc4n4/top-loader/README.md

 #### TopLoader#finish([ok])

-Close the progress bar and
+Close the progress bar and launch ok symbol if passed as argument

 **arguments**